 After a connection in North Carolina, we arrived in Miami, Florida.
-The transfer from one plane to another in North Carolina went pretty seamless with the fact it was also spring break for K-12.
+The transfer from one plane to another in North Carolina went pretty seamlessly with the fact it was also spring break for K-12.
 They did however put me on the plane last instead of first, which I hammed it up waving to everyone that was staring at me as I rolled by in the aisle chair.
-I definitely prefer to go first and try to get there early, but unfortunately it doesn’t always happen.
+I definitely prefer to go first and try to get there early, but unfortunately, it doesn’t always happen.
 The biggest reason is a restroom break needs to be made before getting another connection.
 We then went from the airport to a hotel and just took the hotel’s 15-passenger van, where my companion had to pick me up due to three steps.
 The hotel was a Day’s Inn and the room that was confirmed by phone as being accessible was not accessible.
 I wasn’t able to use the bathroom because it was too small, but there were a few grab bars located in the shower stall.
 I ended up showering in a friend’s room that went with us (about 14 people total) because somehow he got a room with a larger bathroom.

 The next morning, we got up early and took the same van to get to the port.
-After arriving at the gates for check-in, they scooted us to a different area where we were able to bypass the line, but then got a throughout pat down of my belongings.
+After arriving at the gates for check-in, they scooted us to a different area where we were able to bypass the line but then got a throughout pat down of my belongings.
 The Carnival Glory is a large ship and is fairly new.
 The ship itself is very accessible in the dining room, theater, pools, spa, and other activities.
-There were not lifts on the pools or hot tubs, so I just did a floor transfer to get in.
-There are also elevators located in the front, middle and back of the ship.
+There were no lifts on the pools or hot tubs, so I just did a floor transfer to get in.
+There are also elevators located in the front, middle, and back of the ship.
 Water and non-alcoholic drinks were complimentary with our “soda card” but alcoholic drinks were pricey.

 After check-in was completed, we thankfully retired our parkas for swimsuits and a tropical cocktail on the deck.
-The blistering sun felt so much hotter after months upon months of snow, dark days and freezing temperatures.
-Unfortunately, due to a last minute upgrade in rooms, the bag tags were incorrect and I went without luggage for a day.
+The blistering sun felt so much hotter after months upon months of snow, dark days, and freezing temperatures.
+Unfortunately, due to a last-minute upgrade in rooms, the bag tags were incorrect and I went without luggage for a day.
 I was more panicked about the medical materials, but I was not sent a new set of bag tags for the new room assignment.
-Next time I will double check with the check-in personnel that the location is correct and have new bag tags printed if needed.
+Next time I will double-check with the check-in personnel that the location is correct and have new bag tags printed if needed.
 The new room included a better view, but had to take one wheel off each time I went through the door–we made it work.

 The only part that is not wheelchair friendly is the room itself if you do not pay extra to have a larger “accessible” room that a manual chair could fit in.
 In a regular room, a power chair would have difficulty maneuvering around.
-There is not enough room in the bathroom, unless you get a larger suite (very pricey).
+There is not enough room in the bathroom unless you get a larger suite (very pricey).
 I was penny-pinching, so I did not get an accessible room and my companion had to pick me up in and out of the bathroom when needing to use it.
 We figured you don’t spend much time in your room except to get ready and sleep, which was true.

 We were exhausted from a long day, so we all had a large group dinner and went to bed.
-The five course meals and desserts made it even easier to drift off to dreamland.
-The first day of the 7 day cruise was what they call “a day at sea,” so we lounged around the pool, soaking in the warm sun with lots of sunscreen applications.
+The five-course meals and desserts made it even easier to drift off to dreamland.
+The first day of the 7-day cruise was what they call “a day at sea,” so we lounged around the pool, soaking in the warm sun with lots of sunscreen applications.
 It was a relaxing day and in the evening we went to a show.
-Onboard, you can also enjoy a dance club, karaoke, live music, comedy and more.
+Onboard, you can also enjoy a dance club, karaoke, live music, comedy, and more.
 I really enjoy the variety on cruises and even though we were a big group, you could break off and do your own thing as well.